lefht/securepi/README.md

-Here's the documentation for the script in Markdown format:

 # Security Configuration Script

 This script is designed to perform various security configurations on a Linux-based system, specifically for enabling and configuring **UFW (Uncomplicated Firewall)**, **Fail2Ban**, **Unattended Upgrades**, and **SSH**.
 It ensures that your system is securely configured with minimal manual intervention.